MainaKimani/Groove/README.md

 The website can be accessed via https://groove-hits.web.app

 ## Language and Tools Used
-Editor (eg Vscode)
+1. Editor (eg: Vscode)
-Javascript
+2. Javascript
-HTML
+3. HTML
-CSS
+4. CSS
-Firestore
+5. Firestore

 ## Functionalities
 1. Authentication